-Proton Mail uses zero-access encryption(new window) to store all emails at rest, and emails sent between Proton Mail users are fully end-to-end encrypted.
-This is good for privacy because it means we cannot read the content of your emails.
+Proton Mail uses zero-access encryption(new window) to store all emails at rest, and emails sent between Proton Mail users are fully end-to-end encrypted(new window).
+So we can’t read the contents of your emails.

 You can search the content of your encrypted emails without giving Proton Mail access to those messages.
 We achieve this by creating a local index of your emails and storing it using your browser’s web storage(new window).

-When you perform a search, the app goes through the index of your downloaded emails and highlights all matches.
+When you search, the app goes through the index of your downloaded emails and highlights all matches.

-This means that when you have search message content enabled, but your web browser is closed, an attacker with physical access to your device cannot read the contents of the index file.
-If you are logged in with your Proton Mail tab open, a decrypted version is stored in memory, but at this point, they would have direct access to your emails, anyway.
+This means that when you have search message content enabled but your web browser is closed, an attacker with physical access to your device can’t read the contents of the index file.

 The index of your emails

 To search your messages’ contents while keeping them private, Proton Mail creates an index of your emails in your browser’s web storage.
 However, this means that: